 Expats moving to Poland can look forward to an extremely safe country with picture-pretty cities and quaint villages.
-Situated in central Europe with a long stretch of coast on the Baltic Sea, Poland is strategically positioned for trade and its growing economy is evidence of that.
+Situated in Central Europe with a long stretch of coast on the Baltic Sea, Poland is strategically positioned for trade, and its growing economy is evidence of that.

-A history entrenched in foreign occupation, repeated post-war partition and high unemployment rates left a sizeable grey cloud on Poland's horizon, but the 'Shock Therapy' programme initiated in the early 1990s, as well as a period of reforms, led to a market economy that has only truly become successful in recent years.
+A history of foreign occupation, repeated post-war partition and high unemployment rates left a sizeable grey cloud on Poland's horizon, but the 'Shock Therapy' programme initiated in the early 1990s, as well as a period of reforms, led to a market economy that has only truly become successful in recent years.

 There is an increase in work opportunities for enterprising foreigners, and new arrivals usually find work in industries such as IT, finance, human relations, manufacturing and English-language teaching.
 Despite these opportunities, those looking to relocate will still face a number of challenges.
-Poland is well known for its tedious bureaucracy and, as a result, large infrastructural changes are slow to take effect.
+Poland is known for its tedious bureaucracy and, as a result, large infrastructural changes are slow to take effect.

 On the upside, Poland's largest cosmopolitan centres, Warsaw, Kraków, Gdańsk, Wrocław and Poznań are gradually making their way onto the international stage, with a growing café culture, a thriving nightlife and an increasingly cutting-edge cuisine scene.
 There's a reason the Poles are known for their ability to have a good party, and a long legacy of vodka is only one part of the whole.